sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 ### App Default

-The `logo.ico` file located in `%LocalAppData%\Tick42\GlueDesktop\assets\images` is used as a default taskbar icon for Glue42 enabled applications.
+The `logo.ico` file located in `%LocalAppData%\Tick42\GlueDesktop\assets\images` is used as a default taskbar icon for Glue42 enabled apps.
 To change it, replace the `logo.ico` file with your own custom icon, keeping the name `logo.ico`.

-*Note that the [Floating Toolbar](../../../../glue42-concepts/glue42-toolbar/index.html#floating_toolbar) application also uses this icon by default as its taskbar icon.*
+*Note that the [Floating Toolbar](../../../../glue42-concepts/glue42-toolbar/index.html#floating_toolbar) app also uses this icon by default as its taskbar icon.*

 ### Window Groups